mychan24/restinginpca/README.md

 ⋅⋅⋅So we test this first on one correlation matrix

 ##### Starts from data with same number of nodes (MSC)
-+ Run DiSTATIS on an examplar sample and use this results as a sample of what we want to replicate
++ Run DiSTATIS on an one-subject sample and use this results as an example of what we want to replicate ⋅⋅⋅Data structure for one-subject sample: regions x regions x sessions
 + Try different normalization with subjects 1:

 ⋅⋅⋅1.
 No normalization -> plain SVD